EugeneLoy/play2-openshift-quickstart/README.md

 When running on OpenShift, the configuration defined with `conf/application.conf` will be overriden by `conf/openshift.conf`.
 This allows you to configure the way your play app will be executed while running on OpenShift.

-You might want to pass extra arguments to sart script that runs play application.
+You might want to pass extra arguments to start script that runs play application.
 To do this you can define `$PLAY_PARAMS` environment variable.

 For example, to limit java memory usage to 512 MB you can do: